nosarthur/nosarthur.github.io/_drafts/aws.md

 ## introduction

-[Amazon web services (AWS)](https://en.wikipedia.org/wiki/Amazon_Web_Services) provides cloud computing resources to users.
+[Amazon web services (AWS)](https://en.wikipedia.org/wiki/Amazon_Web_Services) is a useful tool to alleviates the pain of maintaining infrastructure.
+It makes requesting cloud computing resources as easy as either clicking a few buttons or making an API call.
 Its main components are

 * computing